 - Set the access code for the account with VistA credentials (inside <accessCode> </accessCode> - line 3).
 A plain text version can be entered and will be encrypted after Tomcat restart. - Set the verify code for the account with VistA credentials (inside <verifyCode> </verifyCode> line 4).
-A plain text version can be entered and will be encrypted after Tomcat restart. - Set the study type for SCP, based on user request (inside <studytype> </studytype> line 5). - 4.
-Set the entry for the maximum thread pool size for simultaneous VIX site fetching (inside <siteFetchTPoolMax> </siteFetchTPoolMax> line 6).
-The default setting is to fetch from at most 20 VIX sites at the same time. - 5.
+A plain text version can be entered and will be encrypted after Tomcat restart. - 3.
+Set the entry for the maximum thread pool size for simultaneous VIX site fetching (inside <siteFetchTPoolMax> </siteFetchTPoolMax> line 5).
+The default setting is to fetch from at most 20 VIX sites at the same time. - 4.
 Set the entry for the maximum time to wait for fetching from the VIX site.
-If the thread does not finish within this maximum time the C-FIND will not count the studies from that VIX site in the response (inside <siteFetchTimeLimit> </siteFetchTimeLimit> line 7).
+If the thread does not finish within this maximum time the C-FIND will not count the studies from that VIX site in the response (inside <siteFetchTimeLimit> </siteFetchTimeLimit> line 6).
 The fetching thread continues if it is not finished within the time limit.
 If the fetching is finally successful, the user may re-initiate the C-FIND search and the studies from that site will be counted.
 The default setting is set to 45 seconds.
-Depending on the DICOM SCU server settings, this setting may be adjusted to a time the DICOM SCU is willing to wait. - 6.
-Set the entry for the maximum thread pool size for simultaneous image fetching through the local ImageWebApp (inside <imageFetchTPoolMax> </imageFetchTPoolMax> line 8).
-The default setting is to fetch from at most 15 images at the same time. - Set the entry for the maximum time to wait for fetching the images. (inside <imageFetchTimeLimit> </imageFetchTimeLimit> - line 9).
-The default setting is set to 600 seconds (10 minutes). - Set the value to true or false to use the remote image service (true) or the local image service (false) (inside <useRemoteImageFetch> </useRemoteImageFetch> - line 10).
-The default setting is set to true. - 9.
-Set the value to true or false to use direct image fetch (inside <useDirectFetch> </useDirectFetch> line 11).
+Depending on the DICOM SCU server settings, this setting may be adjusted to a time the DICOM SCU is willing to wait. - Set the entry for the maximum thread pool size for simultaneous image fetching through the local ImageWebApp (inside <imageFetchTPoolMax> </imageFetchTPoolMax> - line The default setting is to fetch from at most 15 images at the same time. - 6.
+Set the entry for the maximum time to wait for fetching the images. (inside <imageFetchTimeLimit> </imageFetchTimeLimit> line 8).
+The default setting is set to 1,000,000 seconds.
+Since the default maximum time to wait for fetching the images is longer than one day, there is no effective limit due to the nightly server restart. - Set the value to true or false to use the remote image service (true) or the local image service (false) (inside <useRemoteImageFetch> </useRemoteImageFetch> - line 9).
+The default setting is set to true. - Set the value to true or false to use direct image fetch (inside <useDirectFetch> </useDirectFetch> line 10).
 The default setting is set to true which retrieves the file paths for the images from the remote VistA and retrieves the images directly from the SMB storage.
-If set to false, direct image fetch is not used. - 10.
+If set to false, direct image fetch is not used. - 9.
 Each time a user makes a query for a patient (C-FIND), the query information (patient ID) and the study metadata is stored in memory cache for future reference by subsequent series queries and image retrieval (C-MOVE).
-Set the entry for the cache retention period of how long (in hours) this query information and study metadata is stored in memory (inside <cacheLifespan> </cacheLifespan> line 12).
-If 0 is entered, the entries are kept indefinitely in memory or until the next Apache Tomcat service restart. - 11.
-Set the value to true or false for if the C-FIND operation, when querying for studies, also caches the list of studies series metadata in the background (<preFetchSeries> </preFetchSeries>) line 13.
+Set the entry for the cache retention period of how long (in hours) this query information and study metadata is stored in memory (inside <cacheLifespan> </cacheLifespan> line 11).
+If 0 is entered, the entries are kept indefinitely in memory or until the next Apache Tomcat service restart. - 10.
+Set the value to true or false for if the C-FIND operation, when querying for studies, also caches the list of studies series metadata in the background (<preFetchSeries> </preFetchSeries>) line 12. - 11.
+If desired to set allowed AE Titles for the C-FIND caller called AE that it is calling, inside the opening and closing calledAETitle tags (line 13), insert the AE Title of